wscoble/beyond-the-prompt/presentation/slides.md

 Total active: ~5,000 tokens
 ```

---

-**Result**: 95% token reduction, 97% faster

 ???

-Let's look at FLUO's actual numbers.

-Traditional approach: 75,000 tokens.
-Can't even start.

 With Skills and Subagents: 1,700 tokens for all metadata.
 When 2-3 trigger based on your task, you add about 3,000 more.
 Total: 5,000 tokens for full guidance.

+--

+**Result**: 95% token reduction, 97% faster

+???

 That's a 95% reduction.
 And because we're not loading massive documents, execution is 97% faster.

 But the real win isn't speed.
 It's preventing waste.
-Let me show you what I mean.

 ---

-# The Takeaway
+# Quick Check

-Count your documentation: ADRs × 1,500 tokens
+Count your functional docs × 1,500 tokens

+--

-If >10K, progressive disclosure solves it.
+If >10K, you need this.

+--

+Now let me show you **why** this matters.

 ???

-Here's your first call to action.
-Go back to your project.
-Count your ADRs or equivalent documentation.
-Multiply by 1,500 tokens each.

-If you're over 10,000 tokens, you have a context window problem.
-Start migrating to Skills.

-Don't migrate everything.
-Start with one critical constraint - something AI always violates.
-Make it a skill.
-See how it works.

-Now let me show you why this matters by telling you what happened when we tried to solve sandboxing.
+Quick audience check - how big is their documentation?
+This makes it personal.

+If they're over 10K tokens, they have the same problem FLUO had.

+Now we go back to the sandboxing story to show how this actually prevented disaster.

+---

+class: center, middle

+# Back to Sandboxing

+Remember: user code running in our JVM

+???

+We're circling back to the opening problem.
+The audience remembers the setup.

+Now they'll see how the context window solution (Skills + Subagents) saved us from making a terrible decision.

 ---